jcdarwin/readk.it/README.md

 #Readk.it: turning digital reading inside out

-##Precis
+##Introduction

-Readk.it is a lightweight JavaScript-based reading system that allows EPUB files to be read in modern browsers on practically all devices.
-It can be used to web-serve EPUB content statically; no server-side code is required.
+Readk.it is a lightweight JavaScript-based reading system that allows publishers to distribute responsive book-like content in a form that can be read in modern browsers on practically all devices.

 Readk.it can be embedded inside an EPUB file and travel with it, allowing future browser users to view the publication as the publisher intended.
 Readk.it can also be used to serve up a library of EPUB titles, allowing publishers to easily web-serve their existing EPUB files.
-If you'd prefer to have a single file that a user can double-click on to view in the browser, Readk.it Solo will provide this.
+If you'd prefer to have a single file that can be distributed to a user such that they can double-click on the file to view it in the browser, Readk.it Solo will provide this.
 Finally, when viewing any Readk.it-enabled publication in the browser, the user is able to drag-and-drop another EPUB into the browser page to begin reading the new publication.

 ##Description

-Readk.it has been designed to take advantage of responsive design techniques in order to provide a seamless digital reading experience when the EPUB file is accessed via a browser, but where the EPUB file can also fallback to standard behaviour on dedicated EPUB reading devices (in which case Readk.it is quiesecent).
+Readk.it has been designed to take advantage of responsive design techniques in order to provide a seamless digital reading experience when the EPUB content is accessed via a browser, but where the EPUB file can also fallback to standard behaviour on dedicated EPUB reading devices (in which case Readk.it is quiesecent).

 No modifications to any existing EPUB files should be necessary in order to allow the EPUB to be read using Readk.it.
 However, a better reading experience than is currently possible on most dedicated EPUB reading devices can be acheived by coupling Readk.it with EPUB content created using responsive design techniques (see the Readk.it Manifesto for a simple example).